robsterlini/robsterlini.co.uk/source/docs/code.md

 ### Ordering and syntax

 Sass should be ordered by `@extend`, `@include`, and then alphabetically by selector.
-This ensures fewer instances of over-ruling styles.
+Any (manually) prefixed keys should be included last, and reguarly checked to see if they’re valid This ensures fewer instances of over-ruling styles.

 ```
 .selector {